gilch/hissp/docs/lissp_whirlwind_tour.rst

    ;;; 20.1 Aside: Extra (!), the Final Builtin Reader Macro

-   _#"Reader macros take one primary argument, but additional arguments can be passed in with the extra macro !.
-A reader macro consumes the next parsed object, and if it's an Extra, consumes one again.
-Thus, extras must be written between the # and primary argument, but because they're often optional refinements, which are easier to define as trailing optional parameters in Python functions, they get passed in after the primary argument.
+   ;; Reader macros take one primary argument, but additional arguments ;; can be passed in with the extra macro !.
+A reader macro consumes the ;; next parsed object, and if it's an Extra, consumes one again.
+Thus, ;; extras must be written between the # and primary argument, but ;; because they're often optional refinements, which are easier to ;; define as trailing optional parameters in Python functions, they get ;; passed in after the primary argument.
-   "
    #> (setattr _macro_ 'L\# en#list)
    >>> setattr(
    ...   _macro_,